Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-dotnet/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer SDK for .NET Adapters version 1.7 or newer.
+* Compatible with Lightstreamer SDK for .NET Adapters versions 1.7 to 1.9.